awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 # Preparing to Test Your Microcontroller Board for the First Time<a name="qual-steps"></a>

-You can use IDT for Amazon FreeRTOS to test as you port the Amazon FreeRTOS interfaces\.
-After you have ported the Amazon FreeRTOS interfaces for your board’s device drivers, you use AWS IoT Device Tester to run the qualification tests on your microcontroller board\.
+You can use IDT for FreeRTOS to test as you port the FreeRTOS interfaces\.
+After you have ported the FreeRTOS interfaces for your board’s device drivers, you use AWS IoT Device Tester to run the qualification tests on your microcontroller board\.

 ## Add Library Porting Layers<a name="add-port-layer"></a>

- To port Amazon FreeRTOS for your device, follow the instructions in the [Amazon FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/)\.
+ To port FreeRTOS for your device, follow the instructions in the [FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/)\.

 ## Configure Your AWS Credentials<a name="cfg-aws-afr"></a>

 You need to configure your AWS credentials for Device Tester to communicate with the AWS cloud\.
 For more information, see [ Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)\.
 Valid AWS credentials must be specified in the `<devicetester_extract_location> /devicetester_afreertos_[win|mac|linux]/configs/config.json` configuration file\.

-## Create a Device Pool in IDT for Amazon FreeRTOS<a name="cfg-dt-dp"></a>
+## Create a Device Pool in IDT for FreeRTOS<a name="cfg-dt-dp"></a>

 Devices to be tested are organized in device pools\.
 Each device pool consists of one or more identical devices\.
-You can configure IDT for Amazon FreeRTOS to test a single device in a pool or multiple devices in a pool\.
-To accelerate the qualification process, IDT for Amazon FreeRTOS can test devices with the same specifications in parallel\.
+You can configure IDT for FreeRTOS to test a single device in a pool or multiple devices in a pool\.
+To accelerate the qualification process, IDT for FreeRTOS can test devices with the same specifications in parallel\.
 It uses a round\-robin method to execute a different test group on each device in a device pool\.

 You can add one or more devices to a device pool by editing the `devices` section of the `device.json` template in the `configs` folder\.

 **Note**
 All devices in the same pool must be of same technical specification and SKU\.

-To enable parallel builds of the source code for different test groups, IDT for Amazon FreeRTOS copies the source code to a results folder inside the IDT for Amazon FreeRTOS extracted folder\.
+To enable parallel builds of the source code for different test groups, IDT for FreeRTOS copies the source code to a results folder inside the IDT for FreeRTOS extracted folder\.
 The source code path in your build or flash command must be referenced using the `testdata.sourcePath` variable\.
-IDT for Amazon FreeRTOS replaces this variable with a temporary path of the copied source code\.
-For more information see, [IDT for Amazon FreeRTOS Variables](#dt-vars)\.
+IDT for FreeRTOS replaces this variable with a temporary path of the copied source code\.
+For more information see, [IDT for FreeRTOS Variables](#dt-vars)\.

 The following is an example `device.json` file used to create a device pool with multiple devices\.